‘Masamune-kun no Revenge’ Season 2 Release Date: Manga Spoilers Show Anime’s Future For Makabe And Aki Adagaki

 Masamune-kun no Revenge Manga Not Enough Source Material For Second Season?

 Mangaka Takeoka Hazuki has been publishing the Masamune-kun no Revenge manga in Comic Rex since October of 2012.
-The author went on hiatus near the airing of the anime, which some fans interpreted as meaning that chapter 41 could be the ending of the story.
+The author went on hiatus near the airing of the anime, which some fans interpreted as meaning that Chapter 41 could be the ending of the story.
 That turned out not to be the case, but, as of this article’s publishing, the writer is up to Masamune-kun no Revenge Chapter 42.

 Seven Seas Entertainment began publishing the English translation of the manga chapters in book form during the summer of 2016.
 The Japanese version is up to the eighth volume, or 39 chapters, while the English translation is currently available up until Volume 5.
 Masamune-kun no Revenge Volume 6 in English will release on October 3, 2017.

-The ending of the anime left off at the same point in the story as chapter 29 of the sixth volume.
+The ending of the anime left off at the same point in the story as Chapter 29 of the sixth volume.
 Unfortunately, that means there is not enough source material currently available for making the second season.
 If the manga author concludes the entire story within the next year, it’s possible that several Masamune-kun no Revenge OVA episodes or a movie could finish off the anime adaptation.

 Masamune-kun no Revenge Season 2 Release Date